Quirinius: Life

 After the banishment of the ethnarch Herod Archelaus in 6 AD, Judaea (the conglomeration of Samaria, Judea and Idumea) came under direct Roman administration, with Coponius appointed as prefect.
 At the same time, Quirinius was appointed Legate of Syria, with instructions to assess Judea Province for taxation purposes.
 One of his first duties was to carry out a census as part of this order.

 The Jews already hated their pagan conquerors, and censuses were forbidden under Jewish law.
 The assessment was greatly resented by the Jews, and open revolt was prevented only by the efforts of the high priest Joazar.
 Despite efforts to prevent revolt, the census did trigger the revolt of Judas of Galilee and the formation of the party of the Zealots, according to Josephus and of which Luke speaks in the Acts of the Apostles.

-There is a reference to Quirinius in the Gospel of Luke chapter 2, which – in certain translations – links the birth of Jesus to the time of the Census of Quirinius, although this contradicts the time of Jesus' birth given in the Gospel of Matthew, that is, ten years earlier, under the reign of Herod the Great, who died in the year 4 BC.
+There is a reference to Quirinius in the Gospel of Luke chapter 2, which mentions the birth of Jesus alongside a reference to the time of the Census of Quirinius, a reference which is widely held to contradict the time of Jesus' birth described in the Gospel of Matthew during the reign of Herod the Great, who died in the year 4 BC.
+According to this view, the time of the census of Quirinius is inconsistent with Luke chapter 1, in which Herod is described as still being alive a little more than a year before Jesus's birth.
+Most critical scholars judge Luke to be inconsistent with the historical evidence.

-Even more confusing is that this contradicts Luke 1.5 where Herod the Great, who died in 4BC, is clearly still alive within a year of Jesus's birth.
-It is unlikely therefore that whatever Luke means in Luke 2.2 that he is asserting Jesus's birth occurred in 6-8 AD.
+Recently, however, David J. Armitage proposed an alternative reading of Luke 2:1-7, asserting that Luke has been misread by both critical and conservative scholarship and that the events mentioned in Luke 2:1-5 are to be linked with the preceding verse rather than 2:6ff.
+Such a solution would be compatible with the chronology found in Josephus.
 Quirinius served as governor of Syria with authority over Judaea until 12 AD, when he returned to Rome as a close associate of Tiberius.
 Nine years later he died and was given a public funeral.